 Part 1 of Reading Naked Economics

-This is Part 1 of my summary of “Naked Economics: Undressing the Dismal Science”.
+This is Part 1 of my detailed summary of “Naked Economics: Undressing the Dismal Science”.
 It covers foundational topics in economics, focusing on markets, incentives, government intervention, information, and human capital.

 Chapter 1.
 The Power of Markets